KimMeen/CIFAR10-TensorFlow-Demo/README.md

 The primary goal in this project is not to build a classifier with an extremely high accuracy, but to predict on a single image by using the model that we trained, i.e. [A deep learning object detector demo](http://silverpond.com.au/object-detector) in Silverpond.
 ## Training and Evaluation
-The training accuracy and loss curves are show below.
+The training accuracy and loss curves are shown below.

 ![Test_Accuracy](https://github.com/KimMeen/CIFAR10-Tensorflow-Single-Image-Test/raw/master/Test_accuracy.png)